Turtle Island Merchandise & Memorabilia

-To pay with a check or money order, please send your name, mailing address and phone number along with the indication of which item you are purchasing and your correct payment to 'Turtle Island Preserve':
+To pay "old-school" (our preference) with a check or money order, please send your name, mailing address and phone number along with the indication of which item you are purchasing and your correct payment to 'Turtle Island Preserve':

 2683 Little Laurel Road

 Boone, NC 28607

-They're also a wonderful addition to the home of anyone who has spent time at Turtle Island, to commemorate your visit and learn even more about the history of Turtle Island, hopefully sharing your experience with your friends and family as well.
+These are also a wonderful addition to the home library of anyone who has spent time at Turtle Island, to commemorate your visit and learn even more about the history of Turtle Island, hopefully sharing your experience with your friends and family as well.